Church Hospitality Ministry: How to Welcome & Engage Visitors

 Understanding Church Sizes

-Each church has its own personality and one of the factors in that personality is church size.
-A smaller church, for example, can be like a small town where most everyone knows one another and there’s a closeness among the entire congregation that isn’t possible in much larger churches.
+Each church has its own personality which is largely based on church size.
+A smaller church, for example, can be like a small town where almost everyone knows one another and there’s a closeness among the entire congregation that isn’t possible in much larger churches.

-On the other hand, large churches typically have a lot going on at once and with different special events and ministries operating simultaneously, it can be challenging for people to build more personal relationships with others.
+On the other hand, large churches typically have a lot going on at once.
+With different special events and ministries operating simultaneously, it can be challenging for people to build more personal relationships.
 Here are key concepts to keep in mind regarding church size and how it impacts hospitality ministry in churches.

 Small Churches

-- Intimate community dynamics – Smaller churches feature the close-knit atmosphere than develops when most members know one another and services are filled with familiar faces.
+Smaller churches feature the close-knit atmosphere that develops when most members know one another and services are filled with familiar faces.
 This can be daunting at first for visitors, who step into a place where they feel like they may be the only one who doesn’t know the rest of the congregation.

 In smaller churches, there are more chances for personalized interactions.
 Fewer people means individuals have more of a chance to connect with others and get to know them.
-When people visit your church, how they respond to that chance depends on their personality, so try to build a hospitality ministry that is adaptable to both outgoing and introverted visitors.
+Encourage relationships by building a hospitality ministry that is adaptable to both outgoing and introverted visitors.

 With fewer people and likely not as many activities going on as larger churches, smaller congregations typically enjoy more flexibility in their programming.
 This allows them to be more nimble, adjust to disruptions and adapt to the needs of members and different groups within the church.